AakashGaurab/Revision/Nodejs/Readme.md

 ## What is Entity Relationship Model? ( ER Model )
 - the Entity-Relationship (ER) Model is a conceptual data model used to represent and analyze the relationships between entities in a database.
 It helps in designing a well-structured database by visually representing entities, attributes, and relationships.
 The ER Model serves as a blueprint for creating a database and is an essential step in the database design process.

+## What is PACELC?
+- The PACELC theorem is an extension to the CAP (Consistency, Availability, and Partition Tolerance) theorem in the field of distributed systems.
+It addresses the question of what happens in a distributed system when there is no network partition.
+PACELC stands for Partitioned, Availability, Consistency Else Latency, Consistency

+- According to the PACELC theorem, in the case of network partitioning (P) in a distributed system, one has to choose between availability (A) and consistency (C), just like in the CAP theorem.
+However, in the absence of partitions (E), one has to choose between latency (L) and consistency (C)

+- There are three possible options or modes of operation described by the PACELC theorem:

+CP (Consistency and Partition Tolerance): In this mode, consistency and partition tolerance are prioritized over availability.
+The system ensures that all nodes see the same data at the same time, even in the presence of network partitions.
+However, availability may be compromised during network partitions [7].

+AP (Availability and Partition Tolerance): In this mode, availability and partition tolerance are prioritized over strict consistency.
+The system guarantees that every request receives a response, even in the presence of network partitions.
+However, there may be temporary inconsistencies in the data due to asynchronous replication or eventual consistency [7].

+EL (Else Latency, Consistency): In this mode, low latency and high availability are prioritized, but consistency and partition tolerance may be compromised.
+The system aims to provide fast response times and high availability, but there may be data inconsistencies or conflicts due to concurrent updates or lack of coordination [7].